 - Line up facing the ramp until the instructor has come to tighten the girth

-- When called, lead the horse along the ramp – half way, turn your body to face the horse putting one hand on each side of the halter
+- When called, lead the horse to the ramp, then turn your body to face the horse putting one hand on each side of the halter

 - You will be walking backwards and guiding the horse in slowly